ShoYamanishi/AndroidMFCC/README.md

 | Emulator(X86) -O0 |   0.00020     |    0.00012    |    0.00012    |
 | Emulator(X86) -O3 |   0.00020     |    0.000049   |    0.000047   |

+## Remarks
+The Java implementation works surprisingly well.
+On the test target, it takes 2[ms] to process one frame.
+Assuming one of the core is availalble all the time, the realtime factor is greater than 5.

+The author is not capable of further tuning with assembler beyond the intrinsics, but further performance improvement by CPU-specific assembler-level optimization may be possible.